tdrhq/bknr.cluster/README.md

 I haven't yet started using this in prod, but I expect to migrate our servers within the next few weeks (from 7/29/23).

+Are you interested in testing this?
+Please let me know.
+It helps me to have multiple people test something as fundamental as a database.

 ## Failover/failback strategies

 TODO.